Cultural impact of Beyoncé: R&B revival

-Country music revival in 2020s
+Country music revival

-Beyoncé has boosted the careers of rising musicians such as Shaboozey, helping "A Bar Song (Tipsy)" become the longest-running number-one song in Billboard history.
+Beyoncé has boosted the careers of rising musicians such as Shaboozey, helping "A Bar Song (Tipsy)" become the longest-running number-one song in Billboard Hot 100 history.

 Beyoncé is credited with leading the revival of country music in the 2020s.
 She increased public interest in the genre and made it more accessible to new audiences, with publications writing that Beyoncé triggered "a cultural shift", "a watershed moment" and "a tipping point" in the genre's history.
 The release of Cowboy Carter was credited by The Times as making country music become mainstream in the UK, with one survey finding that 60% of British respondents started listening to country music following the release of Cowboy Carter.
 A worldwide study found that over one-third of Gen Z respondents began listening to country music after Beyoncé entered the genre.
 There was a 38% increase in views of country music videos globally on Vevo following the album's release, as well as a 40% increase in Black 18–34 year olds listening to country radio.
 Cowboy Carter was said to redefine what it means to be a country artist, with Emi Tuyetnhi Tran from NBC News commenting that it will "open the floodgates" for other country musicians.
 Cowboy Carter sparked discourse on the boundaries of the country music genre and its roots within Black music, and drove cultural conversations on the inclusion of Black artists within the genre.
 (Note: Supported by multiple sources:)

 Beyoncé boosted the careers of rising country acts.
 The listenership of Black female country musicians skyrocketed following the release of Cowboy Carter; for instance, Linda Martell, who was the first commercially successful Black female country artist, saw a 127,430 percent increase in streams.
 In The Tennessean, Andrea Williams wrote that Beyoncé opened the door for others in country music, proving Black songwriters, producers, and musicians belong in the genre.
 NPR's Amanda Marie Martínez wrote that the album revealed the "strong demand" for country music made by Black artists and a "growing community" of Black country fans.
 After featuring on the album, Shaboozey advanced the release of his single "A Bar Song (Tipsy)" to take advantage of his increased visibility.
-The song would peak at number 1 on the Billboard Hot 100 and Billboard Hot Country Songs, replacing Beyoncé's own "Texas Hold 'Em" and becoming the first time in history that two Black artists led the latter chart back to back; the song later tied the record for longest-running number-one song in Billboard history.
+The song would peak at number one on the Billboard Hot 100 and Billboard Hot Country Songs, replacing Beyoncé's own "Texas Hold 'Em" and becoming the first time in history that two Black artists led the latter chart back to back; the song later tied the record for longest-running number-one song on the Billboard Hot 100 history.
 Shaboozey thanked Beyoncé for "changing [his] life" and "opening a door for us".